 La Quinta Resort & Spa

 Long before this region became synonymous with a 1950s aesthetic, the Spanish-inspired La Quinta Resort & Spa defined California desert style.
 Come to this lavish oasis, with its 41 swimming pools and seven restaurants, to golf on five leading courses, including the Stadium Course at PGA West (named one of the country’s top 50 by Golf Digest).
+Or, if you’ve been bitten by the pickleball bug, you can get a game in on one of the resort’s eight courts (read about more places to play pickleball across the Golden State here).
 Afterward, rejuvenate your spirit with one of the 14 different yoga classes or with one of the immersive, personalized yoga retreats inspired by Indian spiritual centers.